 Continue the Adventure!
 This course is immediately followed by our “Brain Tanning and Wild Game Butchery” course.
 The two courses together create a complete experience, from field to table and clothing.
 If you are interested in joining us for both courses (2 weeks) we’ll provide $100 off the price of each course.

-Exploratory Nature: This is our third year offering Life on the Trapline.
+Exploratory Nature: This is our fourth year offering Life on the Trapline.
 However, due to the demands of sustainable trapping, and the shifting whims of beavers building lodges, the exact route will change every single year, making this a unique adventure every time!
 We have the incredible fortune of spending nearly every day right on our crown trapline, so we will scout the area in the fall, and again in the early winter and adjust or modify our route based on what we find.

 This 8-day adventure will likely start with the first day right out in the bush.
 We will travel and camp on the line, setting and checking traps, and hoping to harvest much of our food as we go.
 We will be primarily focused on what has historically been Ontario’s most important fur-bearing species: the iconic North American Beaver*, though we may also trap other species, including Snowshoe Hare* and North American River Otter*.
 We will take a route that will finish up at Lure’s base on Golden Pond.